Gum disease, gingivitis and periodontal disease

 Left untreated, periodontitis can lead to jaw bone decay and teeth becoming loose or falling out.
-Gum abscesses, painful pockets of pus, can also develop.
+Gum abscesses - painful collections of pus - can also develop.

-Mild gum disease can usually be treated with good oral hygiene: brushing the teeth properly at least twice a day and flossing once a day.
+Mild gum disease can usually be treated with good oral hygiene - brushing the teeth correctly at least twice a day.

-A dentist may recommend a visit to a dental hygienist for a more thorough clean to remove any hardened plaque, called tartar.
+A dentist may recommend visiting a dental hygienist.
+They will address any concerns noted by the dentist and will then give the teeth a more thorough clean using special equipment and tools to remove any hardened plaque, called tartar.

 Visit the dentist and hygienist as often as they recommend.

-To help prevent plaque build-up in future, ask the dentist or hygienist for oral hygiene tips and recommendations for types of toothbrushes, floss, interdental brushes and mouthwashes.
+To help prevent plaque build-up in future, ask the dentist or hygienist for oral hygiene tips and recommendations for types of toothbrushes, flossing, interdental brushes and mouthwashes.